 Man made heritage

-Anthedon - Gaza City.
-Ruins of ancient city, established circa 800 BC or earlier.
+- Anthedon - Gaza City.
+Ruins of ancient city, established sometimes around 800 BC or earlier.
 This walled city has important Hellenistic seaport.

-Gibeon (Jib) - Jerusalem Governorate.
+- Gibeon (Jib) - Jerusalem Governorate.
 Remains of ancient Canaanite city, founded in Early Bronze Age.
-Here have been excavated many prehistoric tombs, enormous wine cellars from 8th - 7th centuries BC.
+Here have been excavated many prehistoric tombs, enormous wine cellars from the 8th - 7th centuries BC.

-Samaria - Nablus.
+- Samaria - Nablus.
 Ruins of ancient city, inhabited for many millenia.
 Capital of the Kingdom of Israel in the 9th - 8th century BC.
-Rebuilt by Romans in 2nd century AD.
+Rebuilt by Romans in the 2nd century AD.

-Tell Balata - Nablus.
-Remains of an ancient city, established in Late Bronze Age circa 3000 BC and abandoned in late 2nd century BC.
+- Tell Balata - Nablus.
+Remains of an ancient city, established in Late Bronze Age roughly at 3000 BC and abandoned in the late 2nd century BC.